Getting started with managed.hopsworks.ai (Google Cloud Platform)#

 The Hopsworks clusters deployed by managed.hopsworks.ai store their data in a bucket in your GCP account.
 This bucket needs to be created before creating the Hopsworks cluster.

 Execute the following gsutil command to create a bucket.
-Replace all occurrences [PROJECT_ID] with your GCP project id and [BUCKET_NAME] with the name you to give to your bucket:
+Replace all occurrences $PROJECT_ID with your GCP project id and $BUCKET_NAME with the name you want to give to your bucket.
+You can also replace US with another location if you are not going to run your cluster in this *Multi-Region (see note below for more details).

 The Hopsworks cluster created by managed.hopsworks.ai must be in the same region as the bucket.
 The above command will create the bucket in the US so in the following steps, you must deploy your cluster in a US region.
 If you want to deploy your cluster in another part of the world us the -l option of gsutil mb.
 For more details about creating buckets with gsutil, see the google documentation